theoport/thesis/README.md

-Web-app using node.js, EJS, Truffle
+Web-app to create and manage tokens on the Ethereum blockchain using node.js, EJS, Truffle

 See academic report for details and use

 To execute locally: